tomzx/blog.tomrochette.com-content/agi/task-tracking/article.md

 * Hybrid/multi methods
 * Consensus
 * Average with some statistical measure (standard deviation)
-* Prioritization threshold (only the top x priorities defined, each item compared against the bottom of the stack)
+* Prioritization threshold (only the top x priorities defined, each item compared to the bottom of the stack)
 * Push by x in the task, then progressively more as the task doesn't get executed

 Task properties